Sports Stadium

-On 15 April 1989, the programme aired live coverage of the FA Cup semi-final tie between Liverpool and Nottingham Forest at Hillsborough and the unfolding disaster as the pens in the terraces became overcrowded and fans began to spill onto the pitch.
-96 people died as a result of their injuries in the tragedy.
+On 15 April 1989, Sports Stadium aired live coverage of the FA Cup semi-final tie between Liverpool and Nottingham Forest at Hillsborough Stadium in Sheffield, and the unfolding disaster when 97 Liverpool fans were killed as the pens in the terraces became overcrowded and fans began to spill onto the pitch.

 Coverage of the AIL was also featured on the show, along with live coverage of the Five Nations Championship and the Lions rugby tours.

 Other key segments of the programme included Soccer Stadium (covering domestic League of Ireland football) and Gaelic Stadium – previews of the weekend's GAA games presented by Mick Dunne.

 There were regular rallying highlights from such events as the Circuit of Ireland Rally, Ulster Rally and Rally of the Lakes, along with live coverage of athletics events such as the IAAF World Cross Country Championships, plus highlights of domestic Grand Prix races and the Cork City Sports and Morton Games.

 Three theme tunes were used during the programme's run.
-A catchy brass-led theme played by the RTÉ Concert Orchestra ran from 1973 to 1987, replaced for one year by a heavy rock intro.
-From 1988 onwards, the programme used the distinctive keyboard riff from the Europe song "The Final Countdown", which had been a Number 1 hit in 25 countries, including Ireland, in 1986.
+The first, a catchy brass-led theme composed by Brian Bennett called "Thrilling Spectacle", ran from 1973 to 1987, replaced for one year by a heavy rock intro.
+From 1988 onwards (beginning with the 1988 European Championship final between Netherlands and the USSR), the programme used the distinctive keyboard riff from the Europe song "The Final Countdown", which had been a Number 1 hit in 25 countries, including Ireland, in 1986.
 The original recording was used from 1988, but a re-arranged version was used from 1993.

+Another significant musical aspect was an instrumental clip from Don Henley’s ‘Boys of Summer which was used to accompany the introductory part of the show.